deeplab-ai/denvis/README.md

 * [Inference times](notebooks/06_Inference_times.ipynb): Analysis of inference times with DENVIS and DeepDTA (Table 5).

 ## 4. Summary
-To reproduce the DENVIS paper results execute the following commands serially (i.e. one at a time) a on Unix-like terminal (e.g. Linux/Mac).
+To reproduce the DENVIS paper results, execute the following commands one at a time in a Unix-like terminal (e.g. Linux/Mac).
 ```bash
 git clone git@github.com:deeplab-ai/denvis.git  # Clone repo
 cd denvis # Enter dir